Top Michigan Democrats Go Maskless for Indoor Wedding Celebration

 — Caleb Howe (@CalebHowe) August 8, 2021

-Michigan Gov. Gretchen Whitmer (D), in particular, has faced enormous backlash this year for blatantly defying her own mandates.
+Michigan Gov. Gretchen Whitmer (D), in particular, has faced enormous backlash this year for blatantly defying her own coronavirus mandates.

-Whitmer was caught violating her restaurant capacity restrictions in May, and the Democrat governor was also discovered in May to have used campaign funds to charter a private jet to Florida so she could visit her father in March, during a time when she was urging Michiganders to stay home.
+Whitmer was caught at a dive bar violating her restaurant capacity restrictions in May, and the Democrat governor was also discovered in May to have used campaign funds to charter a private jet to Florida so she could visit her father in March, during a time when she was urging Michiganders to stay home.

 Write to Ashley Oliver at aoliver@breitbart.com.